 Q. If I’m a Journalism major, can I do my minor in Broadcast Journalism?
 Or Photojournalism, or any other field within Journalism?
 A. No. Your minor, whether you’re in Journalism or Public Relations, has to be outside the department.

-Q. Is a “D” a passing grade for all Journalism classes?
+Q. Is a “D” a passing grade for all Journalism and Mass Communication classes?
 A. No, only for certain classes.
 Not only do you need a “C” or better in your overall major to graduate, but certain key classes have a minimum grade requirement of “C” or better.
 That information can be found in our current catalog available here.

 Q. Can I get a degree in Mass Communication, not Journalism?
 A. While the name of our Department is Journalism & Mass Communication, all students are still Journalism students only (some of which choose to specialize in Public Relations, while other do different aspects of Journalism).
 But there’s no “Mass Communication” specialization or degree per se at the moment.

 Q: What is the deadline to add or drop classes on my own?
 A: You have until Sep.
 5 to make any changes on your own, through MyCSULB, without requiring any signatures, as listed on the Enrollment Services’ Website.
 After that date, you may need special permission to add or drop classes.

 Q: How do I know when my finals are?
 A: Most professors will list their finals on the syllabi.
 If a professor will be holding a final during Finals Week, they should be following the schedule listed here.

 Q: When do I file for graduation?
 A: You should file for graduation one semester before your desired graduation date, early in the semester.
 If you’ll be graduating at the end of Fall 2016, your should file for graduation before March 1, as listed here.
 If you miss the deadline, you can still file for graduation, though!
 You’ll just be asked to pay a small late fee.